What Does Smoke Damage Do to Electronics?

 Can Smoke-Damaged Electronics Be Saved?

-Either way, saving smoke-coated electronics will depend on the type of device and extent of the damage.
+Either way, saving smoke-coated electronics will depend on the device type and the damage.

 If there was a fire, remember that water was used to put it out, so you may also have water in the electronics.
 Water or heavy soot levels can easily cause your electronic devices to short or disrupt their operational capacities.